ossuminc/riddl/riddlc/src/main/paradox/language/conventions.md

 # Conventions

 Syntax conventions of RIDDL are very simple and lenient.
-The intended audience is business owners, principals, architects and analysts.
+The intended audience is business owners, business analysts, domain engineers, and software architects.
 It is intentionally simple and readable.
 The language is free in its formatting.
 It does not require indentation and its various constructs can be arranged on any line.
 RIDDL supports the definition of a